 “What?”
 Marcel shrugged.

-Levi went to the bathroom, to change his clothes.
-“Holy Rockets!”
+Levi went to the bathroom to get changed.
+“What!”
 Levi shouted in shock at what he saw reflected in the mirror above the sink.

-“What is the matter?”
-Marcel asked with a smile having a pretty good idea about what the matter was.
+“What’s the matter?”
+Marcel smiled, having a pretty good idea about what the matter was.

 “What happened to me?
-Look at my face!” said Levi, not believing what his eyes were seeing.
-The wrinkles on his face were gone just as all the other imperfections that used to be there.
-“I look at least twenty years younger.”
-The image revealed a physique worthy of an Olympic gymnast, which could never belong to a middle-aged sedentary astrophysicist.
-“And I have muscles now?
-Plastic surgery could explain my face, but this?!
-How on Earth has this happened?”
+Look at my face!”
+Levi said, not believing what his eyes were seeing.
+The wrinkles on his face were gone just like all the other imperfections that used to be there.
+“I look at least twenty years younger.
+How did that happen?” he asked, realizing that his body had also changed.
+He wasn’t that sedentary middle-aged guy anymore.
+He looked fine and fit.

 “Let’s go, Levi.
 A lot more has changed while you were asleep,” Marcel said while leaving the room.

 “What?
 Wait?
-What?
+What!
 How long have I been asleep exactly?”
 Levi asked leaving the bathroom and running after Marcel into the corridors.
-“Please, don’t tell me that we were subjects in some kind of cryogenic project…oh wow!”
-The view from the hall was astonishing.
+“Please, don’t tell me that we were subjects in some kind of cryogenic project…oh, wow!”
+Levi paused, with an upward tilt of the chin, astonished by the view from the hall.
 “Look at this place.
 Seriously, man!
 Where are we?”

 They got out of the elevator into a vast two-story lobby with glitzy chandeliers, polished marble floors, and an impressive glass facade, which seemed to be the reception area of this place still unknown to Levi.
 Coming out of the elevator, looking through the glass facade, he could see the city outside.
 He walked past the receptionists behind this long, uniquely shaped tree trunk reception desk, where people lined up, on what seemed to be a particularly busy day.
 Levi was dazzled by what his eyes saw on the other side of the glass wall.
 The image was familiar to him, but not quite like he remembered it.
 “Is that the Brooklyn Bridge?
 Are we in New York?”
 Levi asked.

 “New York indeed,” Marcel replied.
 “Welcome home, my friend.
 Come on.
 We don’t want to be late for dinner.
-There are some special people expecting us.
+We have some special people expecting us.
 They can’t wait any longer to see you again.”

 They stepped outside the building.
-Levi stopped in the middle of the sidewalk, looked in all directions his mouth wide open in awe.
+Levi stopped in the middle of the sidewalk, looked in all directions with his mouth wide in awe.
 Everything was very green.
 There were trees and all sorts of plants everywhere you looked.
 Trees were climbing up, coming out of, standing inside, or crossing through buildings.
-The scene made you feel like New York had been moved inside a forest with futuristic high-tech pathways.
-You could even spot what used to be wild animals walking or flying around, jumping between trees, as if that environment was home to them just as much as it was to us.
+The scene made you feel like New York had been moved inside a forest.
+You could even spot what used to be considered wild animals walking or flying around, jumping between trees, as if that environment was home to them just as much as it was to us.

 In contrast, there were no more cars, motorcycles, trams, buses, or any other 21st century ways of transportation.
 The usual urban noise, with the sounds of car horns, people always in a hurry, the subway train rolling underneath one’s feet, was gone.
-No more airplanes were flying over, no more idling diesel trucks, city buses along with clanking jackhammers, and ambulance sirens.
-All that had given away to sounds of birds singing, water babbling down a stream, leaves rustling in the wind, and occasionally you would hear some roars, quacks, trumpets, and other sounds from friendly creatures living close by.
+No more airplanes were flying over, no more idling diesel trucks, city buses along with clanking jackhammers, and ambulance sirens, no more smell of burning fuel, decomposing garbage, or any of the other stink odors typical to the big cities.
+All that had given way to sounds of birds singing, water babbling down a stream, leaves rustling in the wind, and occasionally you would hear some roars, quacks, trumpets, and other sounds from friendly creatures living close by.
+The air was so clean and pure that you could almost taste its freshness.
 Smiling people walked by, moving along at a pace that indicated no hurry at all.